-What would about magical thinking, this makes me feel like something bad could happen?
+What about magical thinking, this makes me feel like something bad could happen?

-I guess reminding yourself that magical thinking gives you a sensation that makes you believe something could/has/will happen, but a sensation isn’t factual.
+I guess reminding yourself that magical thinking gives you a sensation that makes you believe something could/has/will happen, but that a sensation isn’t factual, is helpful.
 Basically, thoughts cannot make things happen.
 They do not convert to action.
 This tells you that there is actually no need to give into compulsions to prevent perceived danger or to “feel right”.

 But what if you’re wrong?

 In this instance, I’d say your experiences would likely be showing you otherwise.